Micemade/micemade-elements/README.md

 * **Micemade Revolution Slider** - display single Revolution slider - (requires Revolution Slider - premium plugin)
 * **Micemade Contact Form 7 forms** - display one of contact forms created with "Contact Form 7" plugin
 * **Micemade MailChimp 4 WP forms** - display one of newsletter forms created with "MailChimp 4 WP forms" plugin
+* **Micemade Buttons** - add buttons to group in single element, stacked horizontally or vertically

 Do you have suggestions to make or want to be notified of important updates?
 Reach out to us on [Twitter](http://twitter.com/themicemade)